 The members of a staff must be able to use and access the system with ease.
 The more complicated they find it, the less likely it is that they are going to adopt it.
 When staff members can see how easy using new technology is for them, they will feel empowered by this knowledge, and their productivity will increase.
 If the staff is satisfied and comfortable with the new electronic documentation system, the profitability, efficiency, and the quality of care provided by your facility will increase consequently.

-CMS has provided a set of Meaningful Use guidelines for using an EHR system.
+CMS has provided a set of Meaningful Use guidelines for using a long term care software system.
 Providers are required to utilize these in their organizations if they are to qualify for the incentives listed in the Health Information Technology for Economic and Clinical Health (HITECH) Act, which was signed into law in 2009 in order to promote the adoption and meaningful use of health information technology.
 It included four categories of violations that reflect increasing levels of culpability, four corresponding tiers of penalty amounts that significantly increase the minimum penalty amount for each violation, and a maximum penalty amount of $1.5 million for all violations of an identical provision.

 Meaningful Use is a Medicare and Medicaid program that provides financial support for facilities that use a computerized medical database.
 It is based on a Merit-Based Incentive Payment System (MIPS), which consolidates multiple CMS programs into one system to improve the quality of care.